 The first thing to check is the BTU/h output.
 This is simply a measure of how much heat can a given wood stove produce.
 The units used here are BTU (British Thermal Units) per hour.

 Wood stove producers usually give you both the maximum BTU heating output as well as heating area.

 Example: Drolet Blackcomb II has a 65,000 BTU/h heating output.
 The producer recommends that this stove should be used to heat up places from 600 to 1,800 sq ft.

-BTU/h in measured.
+BTU/h output is measured.
 The recommended heating area, on the other hand, can vary by producer.
 To properly calculate the size of wood stove you need, keep this rule-of-thumb in mind:

 60,000 BTU = Up to 2,000 Sq Ft home